breadboard-ai/breadboard/seeds/breadboard/docs/tutorial/README.md

 So, in the code snippet above, this node needs to have these two properties wired into it: `topic` and `headlines`.

-Additionally, we'll wire up the `textCompletion` node that we've learned about in Chapter 2:
+Additionally, we'll wire up the `generateText` node that we've learned about in Chapter 2:

 ```js
 const input = board.input();